Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/add-custom-plugin.md

 {% navtab Universal %}

-Follow the {{site.base_gateway}} [plugin deployment and installation instructions](/gateway/latest/plugin-development/distribution/) to get your plugin up on each node.
+Follow the {{site.base_gateway}} [plugin deployment and installation instructions](/gateway/latest/plugin-development/distribution/) to get your plugin set up on each node.

 {% endnavtab %}
 {% navtab Docker %}